-4. to transact any other business as may properly be brought before the Meeting or any adjournment(s) or postponement(s) thereof.
+5. to transact such other business as may properly be brought before the Meeting or any adjournment(s) or postponement(s) thereof.

 The details of all matters proposed to be put before the Shareholders at the Meeting are set forth in the management information circular attached hereto (the "Information Circular").